What is the science behind #LockTheClock?

 American Economic Association, New England Journal of Medicine, Sleep Medicine

-- Just to be clear, the “Spring Forward” change kills about 28 people every year just in traffic accidents, just in the U.S.
+- The “Spring Forward” change kills about 28 people every year just in traffic accidents, just in the U.S.

 Current Biology, summary here